Skip to main content

 /c/<uuid>NoUnauthenticated callback — recorded with token_valid=False

 Both GET and POST methods are accepted.
 POST bodies are captured for exfil payload types.
-All callback endpoints return a fake 404 response (404 Not Found: The requested resource could not be located.) to avoid alerting the target system.
+All callback endpoints return a fake 404 response to avoid alerting the target system.

 qai ipi generate --callback http://localhost:8080